 The artistic carvings and the structure of Hawa Mahal reflect its grandeur in the middle of Jaipur.
 The palace is built of red and pink sandstone, which is a blend of Mughal and Rajasthani style of architecture.

 Hawa Mahal has 5 floors but there are only ramp to reach the top floor.
-This 87 feet high five-storey building in the shape of a pyramid has 953 small windows known as Sharad Mandir, Ratan Mandir, Vichitar Mandir, Prakash Mandir & Hawa Mandir respectively.
+This 87 feet high five-story building in the shape of a pyramid has 953 small windows known as Sharad Mandir, Ratan Mandir, Vichitar Mandir, Prakash Mandir & Hawa Mandir respectively.

 The beautiful carved Mahal has beehive-like structure & 953 windows to keep this summer palace cool all around the year.
 You shouldn’t miss the unique & popular Hawa Mahal.

-Historical Significance of Hawa Mahal:
+Historical Significance of Hawa Mahal Palace:

 Hawa Mahal was built by Maharaja Sawai Pratap Singh (grandson of Maharaja Sawai Jai Singh a.k.a founder of Jaipur) in 1799 by an architect Lal Chand Usta.